koalamer/vsc-labeled-bookmarks/README.md

 ## Tree View in the Activity Bar

 There are two views of the bookmarks available in the activity bar under the bookmark icon: one grouping them by files and another grouping them by bookmark group and then by files.
+In both there are action buttons to activate groups, rename items and to delete items.

 You can directly access this by using `ctrl+alt+b t`.
 If a text document is active at the time of using this shortcut and it has bookmarks, the nearest bookmark is highlighted in the tree view.
+(This might not always work, as described under 'Known Issues')

 ![Activity Bar](resources/activity_bar.gif)